-Given this, a clear priority is simply to establish basic data on languages for which there is no reliable information. this essentially requires painstaking survey work, especially in remote areas.
-As an example, a survey of reported or poorly documented Kainji languages was undertaken in February 2011 .
+Given this, a clear priority is simply to establish basic data on languages for which there is no reliable information.
+This essentially requires painstaking survey work, especially in remote areas.
+As an example, a brief survey of reported or poorly documented Kainji languages was undertaken in February 2011.
 As a consequence it was discovered that;

 - a.
-The Laru language, last surveyed in the 1920s, is correctly named Shen, and is still spoken in some twelve settlements on the west side of Lake Kainji - b.
-The Lopa language is actually two mutually unintelligible lects, Rop and ?
-Tsupamini - c.
-The tiWəgə language, almost certainly a relative of tiRĩ (i.e. Pongu) was once spoken in villages east of Zungeru, but is now moribund - d.
+The Laru language, last surveyed in the 1920s, is correctly named Shen, and is still spoken in some twelve settlements on the west side of Lake Kainji. - b.
+The Lopa language is actually two mutually unintelligible lects, Rop and Tsupamini (a construct name built from the name of the Hausa town, Cifamini).
+The Rop name for this lect is ài-tʃibár. - c.
+The tiWəgə language, almost certainly a relative of tiRĩ (i.e. Pongu) was once spoken in villages east of Zungeru, but is now moribund. - d.
 The Gwamhi-Wuri languages of the literature consist of a cluster of three languages, Gwamhyu, Wuri and Mba. - e.
 The town of Igwama has speakers of three Kamuku cluster lects.
 The language recorded as tuZubazuba is the same as the 'Sagamuk' of the literature, correctly tiSəgəmuk.
-The other two, for which there is no direct linguistic data, are tuShyabe and tuRubaruba - f.
+The other two, for which there is no direct linguistic data, are tuShyabe and tuRubaruba. - f.
 The language recorded as Makici, likely also to be a Kamuku-type language, is still spoken by a few elders in villages east of Igwama.

-The survey was conducted by the co-editors of this volume with funding from KWEF.
+&lt;sup>5 The survey was conducted by the co-editors of this volume with funding from KWEF.

-These results are given here in summary form to illustrate the relative ease with which more accurate data can be collected by survey in rural areas, to show that there are likely to be many languages still to be recorded for the first time, and to underline the urgency of collecting material from remembers of moribund languages before they die.
+These results are given here in summary form to illustrate the relative ease with which more accurate data can be collected by survey in rural areas, to show that there are likely to be many languages still to be recorded for the first time.
+As an example, shows a road sign for Gora village in Kaduna State Nigeria.
+Gora is the location of the Gwara language, a Koro language related to Idũ, which was completely unknown and undocumented prior to a survey visit in 2008.
+The village is not inaccessible and although the overall number of speakers is probably less than two thousand, a significant number of community leaders speak other languages such as Hausa and English.